ibm-cloud-docs/appid/tutorial-cf.md

 7. Change into the Liberty folder.

-8. Log in to {{site.data.keyword.cloud_notm}} through the CLI.
+8. Log in to the {{site.data.keyword.cloud_notm}} CLI.
+The CLI prompts you to select an account and region if you do not specify one.

   ```
-  ibmcloud login -api ENDPOINT
+  ibmcloud login -a cloud.ibm.com -r <region>
   ```
   {: pre}

-9. Target the Cloud Foundry organization and space that you want to work in.
+8. Target the Cloud Foundry organization and space that you want to work in and follow the prompts to target an org and space.

   ```
   ibmcloud target --cf